P-p-H-d/mlib/doc/DEV.md

 2) Check that no memory leak is reported by valgrind:
    Run 'make valgrind' in tests folder on a system.
-   NOTE: valgrind seems completly lost in all the tests which spawn a lot of threads.
+   NOTE: valgrind seems completely lost in all the tests which spawn a lot of threads.

 3) Check that no undefined behavior, nor data race, ... is reported by sanitizer:
    Run 'make sanitize'  in tests folder on a system.
    This needs at least GCC 7

-4) Check that no new warning is reported by static analyser:
+4) Check that no new warning is reported by static analyzer:
    Run 'make scan-build' in tests folder on a system.
    This needs at least clang 4.
    Currently there is a false positive detected in m-shared:
    "Argument to free() is offset by 8 bytes from the start of memory allocated by malloc()" scan-build is not able to properly track that this case cannot happen.

-5) Check that coverage is reasonnable.
+5) Check that coverage is reasonable.
    Run 'make coverage' and analyze result.

 6) Publish the release

 In case of problem, open a problem report.

 List of tested systems
 =======================